ESIPFed/sweet/README.md

 # Introduction
 Official repository for Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies.
-For more information, see [https://sweet.jpl.nasa.gov](https://sweet.jpl.nasa.gov).
+For more information, see [https://sweet.jpl.nasa.gov](https://sweet.jpl.nasa.gov) N.B. this Website will soon be transitioned over to https://esipfed.github.io/sweet.

 # What is SWEET?
 SWEET ontologies are written in the OWL ontology language and are publicly available.
-SWEET version 2.3 is highly modular with 6000 concepts in 200 separate ontologies.
+SWEET version is highly modular with 6000 concepts in 200 separate ontologies.
-You can view the entire concept space from an OWL tool such as [Protege](http://protege.stanford.edu/) by reading in [sweetAll.owl](https://github.com/ESIPFed/sweet/blob/master/sweet2.3/sweetAll.owl).
+You can view the entire concept space from an OWL tool such as [Protege](http://protege.stanford.edu/) by reading in [sweetAll.owl](https://github.com/ESIPFed/sweet/blob/master/sweetAll.owl).
 Alternatively, these ontologies can be viewed individually.

-SWEET 2.3 consists of nine top-level concepts/ontologies.
-SWEET is a middle-level ontology; most users add a domain-specific ontology using the components defined here to satisfy end user needs.
+SWEET consists of nine top-level concepts/ontologies and is considered as a [middle-level ontology](https://en.wikipedia.org/wiki/Ontology_%28information_science%29); most users add a domain-specific ontology using the components defined here to satisfy end user needs.

 # Community
-SWEET is governed by the ESIP Semantic Technologies [Committee] (http://wiki.esipfed.org/index.php/Semantic_Technologies) (STC) meaning that all proposed changes are evaluated by a number of subject matter experts.
+SWEET is governed by the [ESIP Semantic Technologies Committee](http://wiki.esipfed.org/index.php/Semantic_Technologies) (STC) meaning that all proposed changes are evaluated by a number of subject matter experts.
 If you would like to learn more about SWEET, or are interested in joining the community, please join our community mailing [list](http://lists.esipfed.org/mailman/listinfo/esip-semanticweb).

 # Development
 The development process for SWEET follows the [Review-then-Commit](https://www.apache.org/foundation/glossary.html#ReviewThenCommit) software development process.
 For more information, see the Subsection below

 ## How to work with us on Github
 The following is the SWEET Github development workflow: